Isotropic vectors over global fields: Introduction

+Far less is known for forms over fields different from~$\QQ$.
+Schicho \cite{Schicho1998, Schicho2000} generalized the descent method to quadratic forms over the field $\RR(t)$ of rational functions over the reals.
+The algorithm was further generalized to an arbitrary rational function field $K(t)$ of characteristic distinct from~$2$ by van Hoeij and Cremona in \cite{vHC2006}.
+A different algorithm that works with quadratic forms over $\FF_q(t)$ for odd~$q$ was given by Ivanyos et al. in \cite{IKR2019}.
+Recently, Kutas et al. \cite{KMZC2022} presented a method for finding an isotropic vector of a quaternary quadratic form over rational function fields in characteristic~$2$.
+Finally, we should also mention that it is possible to generalize the descent method to ternary quadratic forms over number fields.
+A corresponding algorithm is implicit in \cite{Pohst2000} and was implemented in Magma (see \cite[\S127.5]{CBFS2023}) by Steve Donelly.
+To the best of our knowledge, it has never been published in an explicit algorithmic form in any research paper.

-The notion of isotropy is fundamental for the algebraic theory of quadratic forms.
-Given a quadratic form~$\q$, a vector~$v$ is called \term{isotropic} when $\q(v) = 0$.
-The problem of constructing an isotropic vector of a given form has been discussed in literature since the 18th century.
-The oldest approach, the author is aware of, is often accredited to Lagrange, and is based on the descent method and deals with ternary forms over~$\ZZ$.
-Recently, with the growing interest in computational algebra, many new algorithms have been devised, see e.g., \cite{Castel2013, CreRus2003, IKR2019, Quertier2016, Simon2005, vHC2006}.
-Unfortunately, all these algorithm are designed for forms with either integer or polynomial coefficient, and heavily depend on the idiosyncrasies of arithmetic of the (euclidean) rings of integers and polynomials.
-Consequently, they do not allow for any generalization to other fields, like for example number fields.
-Here the problem of constructing an isotropic vector is equivalent to solving a degree~$2$ homogeneous multivariate Diophantine equation over a ring of algebraic integers, where the arithmetic of such ring can be quite\dots{} weird.
-That is probably the reason, why the problem of finding isotropic vectors of forms over number fields has---to the best of our knowledge---remained unsolved.
+In general, the methods listed above that work with forms over the rationals heavily depend on the idiosyncrasies of the arithmetic of the (euclidean) ring of integers.
+Consequently, they do not directly generalize to number fields.
+Here, the problem of constructing an isotropic vector is equivalent to solving a degree~$2$ homogeneous multivariate Diophantine equation over a ring of algebraic integers, where the arithmetic of such ring can be quite\dots{} weird.
+That is probably the reason why the problem of finding isotropic vectors of general quadratic forms over number fields has---to the best of our knowledge---remained mostly unsolved.
 The sole purpose of the present paper is to remedy this situation to a certain degree.
-We present explicit algorithms that construct isotopic vectors for quadratic forms over arbitrary global fields of characteristic $\neq 2$, either number fields or global function fields of odd characteristic.
-All algorithms described in this paper have been implemented in Magma (see \cite{BCP1997}) and will be incorporated into the next major update of the Magma package CQF (see \cite{Koprowski2020}) for computations on quadratic forms.
+We present explicit algorithms that construct isotopic vectors for quadratic forms over arbitrary global fields of characteristic distinct from~$2$.
+The algorithms described in this paper have been implemented in Magma \cite{BCP1997} and can be downloaded from the author's homepage at \url{http://www.pkoprowski.eu/cqf}.
+In Appendix~\ref{sec:implementation}, we report how they perform in practice.